 One of my favourite local tours from the trip was when Joana from Urban Adventures met us in Lisbon.
-She walked and talked us through the Mouraria District with its fabulous street art, the Alfama District where Fado music was born, and took us to a cool hole-in-the-wall bar to sip on some Ginjinha, a Portuguese liqueur made from sour cherries, which went straight to my head.
+She walked and talked us through the Mouraria District with its fabulous street art, and the Alfama District where Fado music was born.
+She also took us to a cool hole-in-the-wall bar to sip on some Ginjinha, a Portuguese liqueur made from sour cherries, which went straight to my head.

 I also really like the fact that the restaurants the meals are eaten in vary depending on the guide, as each will have their own favourites.
 Nothing is set in stone, and because the group is small, things can be flexible.

 |our fab local Urban Adventure guides throughout the trip|

 One thing I’d mentally prepared myself for was accommodation that left a lot to be desired.
 For some reason, I’d associated group travel with having to deal with a few compromises.